-- 1. The City will utilize a collection site designated by an approved laboratory which has all necessary personnel, materials, equipment, facilities, and supervision to provide for the collections, security, chain of custody procedures, temporary storage and shipping or transportation of urine specimens to an approved drug testing laboratory.
-The City may also utilize a medical facility (designated by the contract laboratory) as a collection site which meets the applicable requirements. - 2.
-The City may require that an employee take a chemical breath test at the Work Site or other City facility. - Security of the collection site, chain of custody procedures, privacy of the individual, collection control, integrity and identity of the specimen and transportation of the specimen to the laboratory as applicable will meet state or federal rules and guidelines as amended from time to time, and will be used for each employee or job applicant whose urine is tested.
+1. The City will utilize a collection site designated by an approved laboratory which has all necessary personnel, materials, equipment, facilities, and supervision to provide for the collections, security, chain of custody procedures, temporary storage and shipping or transportation of urine specimens to an approved drug testing laboratory.
+The City may also utilize a medical facility as a collection site that meets the applicable requirements.

+- 2. The City may require that an employee take a chemical breath test at the Work Site or other City facility. - 3.
+Security of the collection site, chain of custody procedures, privacy of the individual, collection control, integrity and identity of the specimen and transportation of the specimen to the laboratory as applicable will meet state or federal rules and guidelines.
+Florida Agency for Health Care Administration's CHAIN OF CUSTODY form as amended from time to time will be used for each employee or job applicant whose blood or urine is tested.